Consensys/mythril/README.md

 $ myth -x myContract.sol myLibrary.sol
 ```

+#### Specifying Solc versions

+You can specify a version of the solidity compiler to be used with `--solv <version number>`.
+Please be aware that this uses [py-solc](https://github.com/ethereum/py-solc) and will only work on Linux and OS X versions of Mavericks, Yosemite and El Capitan as of the time of this writing.
+It will check you locally installed compiler, if this is not what is specified, it will download binaries on Linux or try to compile from source on OS X.

 ### Working with contracts on the mainnet and testnets

 When analyzing contracts on the blockchain, Mythril will by default query a local node via IPC.
 If you want to analyze contracts on the live Ethereum network, you can also use the built-in [INFURA](https://infura.io) support.
 Alternatively, you can override the RPC settings with the `--rpc` argument.